convissor/oop-plugin-template-solution/readme.txt

 == Description ==

-This gives authors of new plugins a leg up on creating a great, easy to maintain plugin by providing a carefully designed plugin skeleton to build on.
+Gives authors of new plugins a leg up on creating a great, easy to maintain plugin by providing a carefully designed plugin skeleton to build on.
-Authors of existing plugins can extract individual components and concepts and transplant them into their projects.
+Authors of existing plugins can extract individual components and concepts for transplantation into their own projects.

 * Clean, object-oriented design
 * PHPUnit tests